Atomic bombings of Hiroshima and Nagasaki: Nagasaki

-Nagasaki was also rebuilt after the war, but was dramatically changed in the process.
+Nagasaki was rebuilt and dramatically changed form after the war.
 The pace of reconstruction was initially slow, and the first simple emergency dwellings were not provided until 1946.
 The focus on redevelopment was the replacement of war industries with foreign trade, shipbuilding and fishing.
 This was formally declared when the Nagasaki International Culture City Reconstruction Law was passed in May 1949.
 New temples were built, as well as new churches owing to an increase in the presence of Christianity.
+The Nagasaki Atomic Bomb Museum opened in the mid-1990s.

 Some of the rubble was left as a memorial, such as a torii at Sannō Shrine, and an arch near ground zero.
-New structures were also raised as memorials, such as the Nagasaki Atomic Bomb Museum, which was opened in the mid-1990s.
+In 2013, four locations were designated Registered Monuments to provide legal protection against future development.
+These four sites, together with "ground zero" (the hypocenter of the atomic bomb explosion) were collectively designated a National Historic Site in 2016.
+These sites include: